Kurth Kiln: Charcoal as a replacement fuel

 The charcoal was produced by slow and controlled burning of wood in earthen, brick or metal kilns.
-The simplest method was the "beehive kiln" where wood was stacked vertically into a conical heap to allow air and smoke movement and then covered with a layer of sticks and twigs.
+The simplest method was the beehive kiln where wood was stacked vertically into a conical heap to allow air and smoke movement and then covered with a layer of sticks and twigs.
 The stack was then covered further with a thick layer of earth and ash.
 Once the stack was alight the small chimney opening at the top was sealed.
-It then required constant tending to ensure no air entered the stack and took about three days to reduce the wood to charcoal.
-Large beehive kilns each contained about 50 cords of wood and were very labour intensive.
+It then required constant tending to ensure no air entered the stack and took approximately three days to reduce the wood to charcoal.
+Large beehive kilns each contained approximately 50 cord of wood and were very labour intensive.
 They also produced charcoal of uneven consistency with a high ash content and some inevitable soil contamination.
-Other charcoal producers opted for lined pits in the ground, steel chambers or recycled boilers.
+Other charcoal producers opted for lined pits in the ground, steel chambers, or recycled boilers.

-With the urging of the Federal Government charcoal quickly emerged as a substitute fuel in response to the national petrol rationing.
+With the urging of the Australian Government, charcoal quickly emerged as a substitute fuel in response to the national petrol rationing.
 A special vehicle-mounted unit which converted charcoal into flammable gases (principally carbon monoxide and hydrogen) was known to be suitable to power internal combustion engines.

 Charcoal was relatively simple to produce but had a well-deserved reputation for being inconvenient to use for short trips, inefficient, under powered, dirty, belching black smoke, catching fire and occasionally exploding.
-Also, the cost of installation of a heavy and cumbersome producer gas kit was about £100, or the equivalent of 16 times the average weekly wage, and a bag of charcoal lasted between 30 and 60 miles at a cost between 6 and 10 shillings.
-Charcoal had a cost advantage over petrol and tests earlier in 1938-39 indicated savings in the order 80% for truck operations for producer gas compared to the cost of petrol.
-At the time, a new car, if you could get one, cost around £250 for a small Austin and £525 for a large Buick.
+Also, the cost of installation of a heavy and cumbersome producer gas kit was approximately A£100, or the equivalent of 16 times the average weekly wage, and a bag of charcoal lasted between 30 to 60 mi at a cost between 6 and 10 shillings.
+Charcoal had a cost advantage over petrol and tests earlier in 1938–1939 indicated savings in the order 80 per cent for truck operations for producer gas compared to the cost of petrol.
+At the time, a new car, if you could get one, cost approximately A£250 for a small Austin, and A£525 for a large Buick.

 Over the war-years, some 56,000 gas producer units of varying design were fitted to private and commercial vehicles in Australia.
-This low conversion rate to producer gas technology represented less than 6.5% of all vehicles on the road by 1944.
+This low conversion rate to producer gas technology represented less than 6.5 per cent of all vehicles on the road by 1944.

-The overall consumption of charcoal in Victoria rose thirtyfold from about 110 tons per month before the War to over 3300 tons by mid-1942.
-This massive increase required nearly 280,000 tones of dry wood annually to feed the hundreds of kilns set up across State forests, as well as on private land, at a time when labour was critically short.
+The overall consumption of charcoal in Victoria rose thirtyfold from approximately 110 ST per month before the war to over 3300 ST by mid-1942.
+This massive increase required nearly 280000 STs of dry wood annually to feed the hundreds of kilns set up across State forests, as well as on private land, at a time when labour was critically short.